auntiepickle/ff7seventhheavensteamdeck/README.md

 #### Adding some folders for 7th Heaven

-7th Heaven stores some mod files in two different directories we will want to create ahead of time.
+7th Heaven stores some mod files in two different directories we will want to create ahead of time in the root folder of our install.
+- `mods/`
+  - `textures/`
+  - `7thHeaven/`

 ```
 mkdir -p ~/.var/app/com.usebottles.bottles/data/bottles/bottles/FF7SeventhHeaven/drive_c/FFVII_STEAM_FOLDER/mods/{7thHeaven,textures}